endepointe/endepointe/ENDEPOINTE.md

 - LinkedIn (in progress)
 - Facebook (in progress)

-Once a user has successfully logged in, any returns to the site should automatically find the user with the provided token.

 If a user wishes to remove the token, they will be able to log out.
 The site does not require the user to log in to view the content.
-A log in action is will only be required if the user wishes to add their thoughts to the blog posts.
+A log in action will only be required if the user wishes to add their thoughts to the blog posts.
 For this reason, a log in option in the nav bar is not required.